 As a marketer, it is imperative to do your best to ensure the content resonates with the audience.
 This is especially true for the first image that is shown within the email.
 With nearly 75% of online customers expressing frustration when companies present content that has nothing to do with their interests, a small effort of personalization can go a long way.

 Consider the following: A clothing company specializing in athletic wear sends an email to their primary list in January with no dynamic content.
 The primary image in the email includes a few friends snowboarding down a mountain in the company's athletic wear.
 For the majority of their list, this image very well may work effectively.
 However, for the prospective leads in Florida, Arizona, or any other climate that does not match the wintry climate of the image, this can be a contributor to an open-and-close scenario for the email.
 By adding an alternative image for these tropical leads, engagement with the content can increase.

-For more information on adding images to emails and landing pages, refer to the following help articles:
+Refer to the following help articles for more information on adding images to emails and landing pages:

 Dynamic Call-to-Action Content

 Getting someone to do anything can be difficult.
 It is one of the reasons marketing is so important in today's consumer environment.
 Individuals want to have full control and autonomy in their purchase decisions.
 To a degree, marketers must get into prospects' heads to build a vision of what they think they want.